How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Top 5 Software Sales Commission Structure

-A software sales commission is a type of compensation where sales reps are paid commissions for selling company software to clients in various markets.
+A software sales commission or incentive is a type of compensation where sales reps are paid commissions for selling company software to clients in various markets.
 These clients could be other businesses (B2B) or end users (B2C).

 Now, let’s look at the five types of commission models commonly used in software sales.